Infy woes: US SEC starts probe into whistleblower allegations, Sebi seeks more info

 Troubles continue to mount for Infosys as US market regulator SEC has initiated a probe on whistleblower complaints that alleged "unethical practices" by top management of the Bengaluru-based IT major.
 Back home, the Securities and Exchange Board of India (Sebi) has also sought additional information from the company, while the National Financial Reporting Authority (NFRA) - which is part of the corporate affairs ministry - has been asked to look into the matter.

 Leading exchange BSE on Wednesday also asked Infosys to explain why it did not make a disclosure about the whistleblower complaint.
-"The company has been in touch with the Securities and Exchange Commission (SEC) regarding the anonymous whistleblower complaints (anonymous complaints) and has learned that the SEC has initiated an investigation into this matter.
-The company will cooperate with the SEC's investigation," Infosys said.
+In its response to the BSE on Thursday, Infosys said, "The company has been in touch with the Securities and Exchange Commission (SEC) regarding the anonymous whistleblower complaints (anonymous complaints) and has learnt that the SEC has initiated an investigation into this matter.
+The company will cooperate with the SEC's investigation".

 US-based Rosen Law Firm had previously said it was preparing a class action lawsuit to recover losses suffered by Infosys investors in the US.
 Following reports of whistleblower allegations on Monday, Infosys had informed stock exchanges of having received anonymous whistleblower complaints alleging certain unethical practices.

-Infosys, which is India's second-largest IT services firm after Tata Consultancy Services, had said these had been placed before the audit committee.
-On Tuesday, in a more detailed statement, Infosys Chairman Nandan Nilekani said the whistleblower complaint dated September 20, as well as an updated complaint, had been received by one of the board members on September 30.
+Infosys - which is India's second largest IT services firm after Tata Consultancy Services - had said these had been placed before the audit committee.
+On Tuesday, in a more detailed statement, Infosys Chairman Nandan Nilekani said the whistleblower complaint dated September 20 as well as an undated complaint had been received by one of the board members on September 30.

 These were placed before the audit committee on October 10, and to the company’s non-executive board members on October 11 (also the day when Infosys announced its second quarter results).
 Nilekani had also said the audit committee has retained law firm Shardul Amarchand Mangaldas & Co to conduct an independent investigation into the issue.